kyrax-sys/machineLearning_project/README.md

 *   **Observation: Decision Tree** (Overfitting Observed)

 ### 🧠 Explanation
 **Logistic Regression** is the recommended model for this dataset.
-It performed consistently across both the training and testing sets, demonstrating strong generalization capabilities without memorizing the data.
+It performed consistently across both the training and testing sets, demonstrating strong generalization capabilities.

 Conversely, the **Decision Tree** achieved a perfect `100.00%` accuracy on the training data but experienced a noticeable drop to `94.15%` on the unseen testing data.
 This gap between training and testing performance is a classic indicator of **overfitting**, meaning the tree became too complex and modeled the noise in the training data rather than the underlying pattern.